dvsku/libnetwrk/README.md

 - c++20 or later compiler

 ## Usage
-- Copy libnetwrk folder to your project
+- Copy libnetwrk directory to your project
-- Include ``libnetwrk`` directories in your project
+- Include ``libnetwrk`` directory in your project
 - Include ``libnetwrk.hpp``

 ## Limitations
 - currently only supports TCP
 - libnetwrk uses a simple binary serializer by default, so cross-platform compatibility is not guaranteed.
-You can implement your own serializer by looking at ``binary_serializer.hpp`` as an example.
+You can implement your own serializer by looking at ``bin_serialize.hpp`` as an example.